amezqui3/walnut_tda/dryad/README.md

-# X-Ray CT scans of barley panicles and their individual seeds from the Composite Cross II experiment
+# The shape of kernels and cracks, in a nutshell

 ## General information